foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

 ### STEP 3
-  What will you need to complete your application form:
+  What will you need to complete the application form:

   1) Free Code Camp Account(see #1 under COURSE PREREQUISITES)

   2) Codewars Account(see #2 under COURSE PREREQUISITES)

-  3)Prepare an application video that answers these questions (if you do not want to video yourself, please do a screencast instead):
+  3) Prepare an application video that answers these questions (if you do not want to video yourself, please do a screencast instead):

    + Why do you want to join the programme?
    + What problem would you most like to solve with technology?